sateesh2020/dockerfiles/exim4/README.md

 # How To Use

-You probably want to bind-mount in some kind of `/etc/mailname` that actually makes sense.
-Probably also worth setting `-h` to the same value.
-Something like `-v /etc/mailname:/etc/mailname:ro -h "$(cat /etc/mailname)"` might be reasonable.

-Also, it's worth noting that Exim is grumpy about signals here (possibly [this pid1 issue](https://github.com/docker/docker/issues/3793)), so you'll have to just `docker kill` the container to stop it, unfortunately.
+You will want to set a reasonable hostname of some kind (`--hostname`), since that's symlinked to `/etc/mailname` inside the image and used for outgoing mail metadata.

 ## sSMTP